-BJP convoy, including Dantewada legislator, attacked by Maoists, 5 cops killed
+BJP legislator, 5 cops killed in Maoist attack in Dantewada

+Dantewada, Apr 09: Five security personnel and a BJP lawmaker were killed on Tuesday after the MLA's car convoy was attacked by Maoists in Dantewada.

 The group of BJP leaders, including MLA Bheema Mandavi, was travelling for the upcoming Lok Sabha elections when it was targeted by the Naxals.